atlassian-labs/babel-plugin-storybook-csf-title/README.md

 ## Options

-The plugin takes two options, `toTitle` (required) and `renameDefaultExportsTo` (optional).
+The plugin takes two options, `toTitle` (required) and `renameDefaultExportsTo` (optional):

-`toTitle` is a function that, for every story file that is transformed, recieves Babel's `state` object, and must return the story file's title as a string.
+- `toTitle` is a function that, for every story file that is transformed, recieves Babel's `state` object, and must return the story file's title as a string.
 Most `toTitle` implementations will make decisions based on `state.filename`.

-`renameDefaultExportsTo` is an optional string value that controls scenario 3 as described above.
+- `renameDefaultExportsTo` is an optional string value that controls scenario 3 as described above.
 It is `undefined` by defaut.

 ## Generating meaningful story names